1 / 10

 They offer 67.2mpg combined economy which, with a 42-litre fuel tank allows a possible range of a little more than 600 miles.

 However, most Clio buyers will choose the TCe 100 turbo petrol.
 Handily, this is the most efficient non-hybrid petrol choice and comes with an official average consumption of 54.3mpg.
 Achieve that figure and you could cover up to 500 miles on each fill of the tank.
+The 1.6-litre E-Tech Hybrid returns up to an official 64.2mpg.

 How much should you be paying for a used Renault Clio?